giacomelli/jumpstart/README.md

 As experienced developers is common we have some kind of template solution when we start a new project.
 Maybe is the latest project we work on, maybe is a very good template we used all time to start a bootstrap of specific kind o project.
 I created jumpstart to simplify the process of create the new project based on those templates or prebuilt solutions.

-The idea of tool born a long time ago and became a little stronger every time that I have to create a new project solution and have to create all the solution by hand, but when I see the message bellow in the [http://xamarin.com/prebuilt](http://xamarin.com/prebuilt ) page I decide to finaly write the tool... and name was very clear.
+The idea of tool was born a long time ago and became a little stronger every time that I had to create a new project solution and had to create all the solution by hand, but when I saw the message bellow in the [http://xamarin.com/prebuilt](http://xamarin.com/prebuilt ) page I decide to finaly write the tool... and name was very clear.

 ![](docs/images/Xamarin-jumpstart-message.png)